zxzixuanwang/telegraf/plugins/inputs/suricata/README.md

     - tcp_synack
     - ...

 Some fields of the Suricata alerts are strings, for example the signatures.
-See the Suricata [event docs][1] for more information.
+See <https://suricata.readthedocs.io/en/suricata-6.0.0/output/eve/eve-json-format.html?highlight=priority#event-type-alert> for more information.

 - suricata_alert
   - fields: